ta05/ta05.github.io/README-Generator/README.md

 ## Usage

-Used to generate a hiqh quality readme for projects
+Used to generate a high quality readme for projects

 ## Contributing